RezzFayyazi/LEA/README.md

 </p>

-For each CVE, we considered three distinct retrieval scenarios:
+For each CVE, LEA is applied on three different retrieval scenarios:

 Ideal retrieval: In this scenario, the LLM retrieves only the most relevant and verified information from the NVD website.
 This scenario serves as a benchmark to evaluate the LEA distribution under optimal retrieval conditions.